palmetto/palmetto-components/docs/CONTRIBUTING.md

 $ yarn
 ```

 ## Developing Locally

 ### Available Scripts

 In the project directory, you can run:

   #### Storybook

   `yarn storybook`

   Serve Storybook stories/docs with hot reload at localhost:6006.

   #### Test

   `yarn test`

   Run a single pass of the Jest test-runner.<br />
   In addition to running tests, this script outputs a test coverage summary.

   `yarn test:watch`

   Run the Jest test-runner in watch mode.

   #### Lint

   `yarn lint-js`

   Lint JS using ESLint.

   `yarn lint-js:fix`

   Lint JS, and have ESLint try to fix as many issues as possible.

   `yarn lint-styles`

   Lint styles using Stylelint

   `yarn lint-styles:fix`

   Lint styles, and have Stylelint try to fix as many issues as possible.

   #### Build

   `yarn build`

   Build library in the /dist folder.

   `yarn build-storybook`

   Build docs in /storybook-static folder.

   #### TypeScript

   `yarn type-check`

   Run a single pass of type-check.

   `yarn type-check:watch`

   Run type-check in watch mode.

 #### Documentation

 `yarn generate-readme-toc`

 [Automatically generate the TOC](https://github.com/thlorenz/doctoc) in this file.
 Note that the TOC will be automatically generated pre-commit using the git pre-commit hook.
-However, you might need update the TOC as you are editing this README in order to validate that the TOC is correct, before committing changes.
+However, you might need to update the TOC as you are editing this README in order to validate that the TOC is correct, before committing changes.

 ### Testing Locally